Elazar Shach: Pedagogic and rabbinic career

-Ponevezh yeshiva

 Several years after the re-establishment of the Ponevezh yeshiva in Bnei Brak, Shach was invited by Yosef Shlomo Kahaneman to become one of its deans, and, after discussing the proposal with Soloveitchik, he accepted the offer.
 Shach served in that capacity from 1954 until his death.
-At this yeshiva, Shach delivered a lecture on the Talmud every Tuesday, and also occasionally gave other classes to the student body of the yeshiva.

 Shach received semikhah (rabbinical ordination) from Isser Zalman Meltzer, and served as chairman of Chinuch Atzmai and Va'ad HaYeshivos.
-In the mid-1960s, Samuel Belkin offered Shach the position of senior rosh yeshivah at Yeshiva University in New York, which he politely declined.
+In the mid-1960s, Samuel Belkin offered Shach the position of senior rosh yeshivah at Yeshiva University in New York, which he declined.
 Shach's wife died in 1969 from complications connected to diabetes.
-From 1970 until his death, Shach was generally recognized by Lithuanian Haredim and some other Haredi circles as the Gadol Ha-Dor (great one of the generation).
+From 1970 until his death, Shach was generally recognized by Lithuanian Haredim and other Haredi circles as the Gadol Ha-Dor (great one of the generation).
 During his lifetime, Shach was a spiritual mentor to more than 100,000 Orthodox Jews.